ChasKane/FridgeMod/ReadMe.txt

 I disliked my fridge's water dispenser design.
-I had to hold the button down for as long as I wanted water to flow from it, thus my tea was always a different strenght because i was too lazy to grab a measuring cup instead of putting the water directly into the kettle.
+I had to hold the button down for as long as I wanted water to flow from it, thus my tea was always a different strenght.
 NO, I say!
 I instead designed a Microchip-based embedded system to serve a few related functions:

 -Look really cool and promote conversation with anyone in the kitchen for the first time.